 Our next example is found at an ELS of every 59 letters in 1 Kings 8:20-25.
 Behold:

 As can be seen, the statement “My name is Jesus” is encrypted in 1 Kings 8:20-25 at an ELS of every 59 letters.
 The code’s authenticity is attested by the obvious topical relation between the encoded text-string and the containing passage.
 In the containing passage, Solomon is publicly addressing the nation and leading it in prayer.
 The encoded statement (“My name is Jesus”) is obviously intended to build upon the phrase “the name of the LORD God of Israel” in the plain text of the containing passage.
 Here yet again the encoder reveals his personal identity by stating his name in the first-person.

 In some codes, the encoder hints at his identity in more subtle ways, as in the following example:

 Here yet again the authenticity of the encoded text-string is attested by the obvious topical relation between it and the highlighted portion of the containing passage.
-When analyzed alongside this highlighted statement in the plain text, it becomes painfully obvious (pun intended) that the encoder is Jesus, and that his encoded statement “I was pierced” is him referring to his crucifixion (Ps.
-22:16; Zech.
-12:10; 13:6; John 19:37; Rev. 1:7).
+When analyzed alongside the highlighted statement in the plain text of the containing passage, it is blatantly obvious that the encoder is Jesus, given that Jesus Christ is the only person to ever live who was born of a virgin mother.

 The following ELS code from Genesis 3 is another example of a Type 1 ELS in which the encoder discloses his identity without actually stating his name.
 Behold: